![]() |

 It is believed that the Basohli School of

-Painting was in operation from the pre-Mughal time.
+Painting was in operation from the pre-Mughal period.
 In this painting, one

 mythological story of Lord Ganesha is depicted.
 Ganesha is ready to throw the